AlexTISYoung/snipar/docs/guide.rst

 A method for adjusting family-PGS analyses for assortative mating is described in `Young et al. 2023 <https://www.biorxiv.org/content/10.1101/2023.07.10.548458v1>`_.

-Additional family-GWAS estimators that maximize power by inclusion of samples without genotyped first-degree relatives and for samples with strong structure and/or admixutre (the robust estimator) are described in `Guan et al. 2022 <https://www.nature.com/articles/s41588-025-02118-0>`_.
+Additional family-GWAS estimators that maximize power by inclusion of samples without genotyped first-degree relatives and for samples with strong structure and/or admixutre (the robust estimator) are described in `Guan et al. 2025 <https://www.nature.com/articles/s41588-025-02118-0>`_.
-See the :ref:`tutorial <tutorial>` for an example of using the robust estimator, which requires imputation from phased data to be performed first.
 This paper also describes the linear mixed model implemented in *snipar* for family-GWAS and PGS analyses: this models correlations between siblings and between other relatives using a sparse genetic relationship matrix, :ref:`GRM <GRM>`.

 Installation
 ------------

 *snipar* currently supports Python 3.7-3.9 on Linux, Windows, and Mac OSX.
-We recommend using Anaconda 3 (https://store.continuum.io/cshop/anaconda/).
+We recommend installing using pip in an Anaconda environment as the most reliable way to install *snipar* and its dependencies.

 Installing Using pip
 ~~~~~~~~~~~~~~~~~~~~